[Ride v5] dApp-to-dApp Invocation Functions

 # reentrantInvoke

 Invokes a dApp callable function.
-The only difference from the invoke function is that there is no reentrancy restriction for the parent dApp that uses reentrantInvoke
+The only difference from the invoke function is that there is no reentrancy restriction for the parent dApp that uses reentrantInvoke.

-However, if the parent dApp is invoked again and this time uses the invoke
+However, if the parent dApp is invoked again and this time uses the invoke function, the parent dApp cannot be invoked again in this invocation stack.

 For example, the invocation stack